An analysis of the accuracy of the Treasury's macroeconomic and tax forecasts.

 - The accuracy of the Treasury's GDP growth and tax revenue forecasts has improved over the three years leading up to 2016.

 - The accuracy of the Treasury's CPI inflation forecasts has declined a little, through a period of unusually-low inflation.

 - When compared to other forecasters of the New Zealand economy, the Treasury's forecasts of real GDP growth and CPI inflation are amongst the most accurate.

-- In each of the last six years, the Treasury has achieved its target of having one-year-ahead Budget tax revenue forecast errors of less than ±3%.
+- In each of the six years leading up to 2016, the Treasury achieved its target of having one-year-ahead Budget tax revenue forecast errors of less than ±3%.